 8. Master PDF Editor

-As the app name implies, Master PDF Editor does a remarkable job of catering to PDF files, creating them, or editing them all together.
-It’s typically regarded as an excellent replacement for Adobe Acrobat on Chrome OS as the program lets you split, encrypt, modify, and do a lot more with PDF documents seamlessly.
-The interface is catchy and light and isn’t heavy for your system at all.
+As the app name implies, Master PDF Editor does a remarkable job of catering to PDF files, creating them, or editing them.
+It’s typically regarded as an excellent replacement for Adobe Acrobat on Chrome OS, as the program lets you seamlessly split, encrypt, modify, and do a lot more with PDF documents.
+The interface is catchy and light and isn’t heavy for your system.

-It turns out Linux has all the answers for Chromebook users out there, putting out great apps one by one that cares for the advanced needs of people on Chrome OS.
-To install this app, you have to download a file beforehand and run it.
+It turns out Linux has all the answers for Chromebook users, putting out great apps that care for the advanced needs of people on Chrome OS.
+To install this app, you must download and run a file beforehand.
 Here’s the link.
-The following screenshot portrays the action needed after you’ve double-clicked on the downloaded file.
+The following screenshot portrays the action needed after double-clicking on the downloaded file.

 After you click on Install, Linux should automatically begin the process.
 Within a few seconds, Master PDF Editor will await you in the Terminal apps folder.